AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 y = x ** 2   !
 See, this is where it is computed.
 ~~~

-The only code that will actually be computed is the third line, `y = x * x`, because the operation on the second line occurred _after_ the exclamation mark.
+The only code that will actually be computed is the third line, `y = x ** 2`, because the operation on the second line occurred _after_ the exclamation mark.

 We want to add a brief comment that describes our program.
 While this can go anywhere, while we're here we can add it to the top.